 The Historical Development of Industrial and Organizational Psychology

-Industrial and organizational psychology had its origins in the early 20th century.
-James Cattell (1860–1944), Hugo Münsterberg (1863–1916), Walter Dill Scott (1869–1955) had been students of Wilhelm Wundt, the father of experimental psychology.
 Before the First World War they focused consulting, selecting and training employees, and advertising—things that would later fall under the umbrella of industrial psychology (it was only later in the century that the field of organizational psychology developed as an experimental science) (Katzell & Austin, 1992).
 In addition to their academic positions, these researchers also worked directly for businesses as consultants.

-Scott and Walter Bingham (1880–1952) organized a group under the Adjutant General’s Office (AGO) with the goal to develop selection methods for officers.
-They created a catalogue of occupational needs for the Army, essentially a job-description system and a system of performance ratings and occupational skill tests for officers (Katzell & Austin, 1992).
-After the war, work on personnel selection continued.
+After the war, personnel selection research continued to grow.
 For example, Millicent Pond, who received a PhD from Yale University, worked at several businesses and was director of employment test research at Scoville Manufacturing Company.
 She researched the selection of factory workers, comparing the results of pre-employment tests with various indicators of job performance.
 These studies were published in a series of research articles in the Journal of Personnel Research in the late 1920s (Vinchur & Koppes, 2014).

 The Hawthorne Effect